-This blog will deliver a technical overview of Maven and its uses.
+This blog will deliver a technical overview of Apache Maven and its uses.
 Before moving forward to maven let us know what are Build Tools and its uses.

 What are Build tools?